Is your phone ready for an emergency?

 How do I activate Emergency SOS on my device?

-The Emergency SOS feature is only to be activated when one is in an actual emergency in order to not alert local police of a false incident.
+The Emergency SOS feature is only to be activated when one is in an actual emergency, in order not to alert local police to a false incident.
 However, there is a demo feature for users to familiarize themselves with the process when they’re not in an emergency.

 To try out the demo, make sure you are outside and go to Settings > Emergency SOS > Demo Mode.